 With an operating history of over 25 years in Hong Kong since Hang Yick was incorporated in Hong Kong in January 1993, our Group has accumulated extensive experience in engineering services of metal and steel works.
-According to Frost & Sullivan, there were approximately 400 steel and metal works contractors registered with the Construction Industry Council and approximately 50 contractors were engaged in steel and metal works engineering service in public sector in 2017, and our Group is one of these contractors.
-Hang Yick has been registered with the Construction Industry Council as steel and metal works contractor since 2004.
+According to the Frost & Sullivan Report, it is estimated that approximately 400 contractors are principally engaged in steel and metal engineering services, while approximately 50 steel and metal works contractors registered in Hong Kong Housing Authority.
+Our Group has been one of the registered contractors since 2004.
 In addition, according to the Frost & Sullivan Report, in 2017, we ranked the largest steel and metal engineering company in overall public sector in Hong Kong in terms of revenue with a market share of approximately 31.9%, and an estimated market share of approximately 8.6% in the overall steel and engineering services market in Hong Kong.

 Our Group is capable of undertaking the projects with a wide range of buildings and facilities types, including residential, commercial buildings and various facilities for construction projects in Hong Kong.
 During the Track Record Period, we had completed 31 projects by tender, of which 26 projects were in public sector.
-As at the Latest Practicable Date, we had 45 on-going projects by tender (whether in progress or yet to commence), of which nine projects with an aggregate contract sum of approximately HK\$75.7 million were awarded after the Track Record Period.
+As at the Latest Practicable Date, we had 37 on-going projects by tender (whether in progress or yet to commence), of which one project with the contract sum of approximately HK\$35.1 million, was awarded after the Track Record Period.
 Also, see "History, Reorganisation and Corporate Structure - Business and corporate development - Business milestone" for some of our projects undertaken before the Track Record Period.